There’s a whole new world of skincare out there. It’s fun and it’s affordable with new formulations and innovative, targeted products.

 Cleansing balm is the new darling.
 It’s a cleanser in a waxy formulation that seems to melt on your face, bubbles up with water and rinses away beautifully.
 Keep your eyes out for “balm”– it’s the new buzzword.
 “Sticks” are big, too.

 Previously there were creams, lotions and toners.
 Creative formulations coming out of Korean Beauty have taken skincare into new textural territory.
-You’ll discover serum, essence, mud, balm, water gel, moisturizing gel, mousse, cushions and the rage: masks.
+You’ll discover serum, essence, mud, balm, water gel, moisturizing gel, mousse, cushions and the rage: facial masks (and I don’t meant the medical ones we’ve come to hate!).

 Moisturizing, de-puffing, cleansing, soothing, anti-aging, purifying, firming; you name it, masks.
 Hand masks, eye masks, neck masks, even feet masks.
 Coffee, pomegranate, seaweed, collagen, mud, aloe, wine; you name it, masks.
 They come in single package applications and are the most fun, luxurious and affordable way to pamper yourself.